 The barasingha has been the focus of a successful repopulation program, which began in 1967 when the total species population numbed only 66.
 The IUCN currently lists the barasingha as vulnerable.
 There are currently three identified subspecies, all occurring on the Indian subcontinent as well.
 Although repopulation efforts have been successful, the main threat to the longevity of the species is the conversion of wetlands to agriculture and urban development, which destroys the deer’s preferred habitat.

 - Max size: 701 lbs

 Domesticated reindeer have had a long history with humans living in the polar regions.
 Reindeer in northern Europe are important to the Saami, Swedes, Finns, Norwegians, Russians, and the Inuit in North America.
 They have been used to pull sleds, manage chores, and are still hunted by some for their fur, meat, and bones (which are then used to craft tools).
-Contrary to many other species, the domestication of reindeer has been going on since at least the bronze age, signifying more than a thousand years of companionship between humans and reindeer.
+Contrary to many other species, the domestication of reindeer has been going on since at least the Bronze Age, signifying more than 1,000 years of companionship between humans and reindeer.